 You can make buds bloom before their time by “forcing” them… basically, you confuse the branch into thinking it’s spring.

-On a mild day, pick branches that have swollen buds and cut stems.
-In some areas you may have to go to a nursery or florist to get branches.
-Crush the ends of the branches, and place them in a tub of cool, not icy, water for several hours.
+Pick branches with swollen buds and cut stems on a mild day.
+You may have to go to a nursery or florist to get branches in some areas.
+Crush the ends of the branches and place them in a tub of cool, not icy, water for several hours.
 Arrange the branches in a large vase of water.
 For a few days, leave the branches in a cool area.
-As the buds begin to swell, you can bring the branches into a warm room, but not in direct sunlight, and not on the heater!
-Spritz with lukewarm water from time to time, and when the blooms appear, place the branches in a sunny window.
+As the buds swell, you can bring the branches into a warm room, but not in direct sunlight, not on the heater!
+Spritz with lukewarm water occasionally; when the blooms appear, place the branches in a sunny window.
 Change the water every two days.
 Thin branches “force” more quickly than thick ones; the blooms should appear in one to five weeks.

 Good Luck for the Year